Author: Alex Michaelides

 We start to get the picture of what happened on that fateful night, and then there is a fantastic twist thrown in that I never saw coming!

 This is a dark book, but a compelling mystery and powerful look at psychotherapy and the connection between a patient and a doctor.
 In spite of the strict bounds of ethics, it’s a strangely deep connection which takes somebody’s life into account; and as Theo tries to fit the scattered puzzle pieces of Alicia’s life together, what he finds is totally unexpected.
-In spite of being vaguely far-fetched and over-dramatic at times, The Silent Patient mostly carries a genuine, honest and realistic feature which makes it all-the-more gripping and engaging.
+In spite of being vaguely far-fetched and over-dramatic at times, The Silent Patient by Alex Michaelides mostly carries a genuine, honest and realistic feature which makes it all-the-more gripping and engaging.

 Buy Now: The Silent Patient by Alex Michaelides